worldiety/goup/README.md

 In general you should not check in the generated artifacts, because the generated aar file may not be deterministic (bitwise).

+The process in iOS is very comparable and integrates the GoUp compilation phase simply as a *script phase* in the *build phases* section (just after *Target Dependencies*).
+Note, that you also need to disable the bitcode flag in *Build Settings*.
+The generated framework becomes fairly large, so a check in may also be inadequate.

 ## how to build